 Now like I said, I haven’t read most of these books, but when has lack of information ever stopped someone from talking on the internet?
 But the fact is, Priest is well-read, and lays out some arguments as for why other books were more worthy of recognition.
 That alone puts him ahead of a lot of internet rants, and while you might disagree with him, I don’t see a problem with having the argument.

 Of course, he goes on to say the awards should be cancelled this year, and that they should FIRE ALL THE JUDGES!
-He also wants the award renamed The Christopher Priest Award for Books that Don’t Suck.1
+He also wants the award renamed The Christopher Priest Award for Books that Don’t Suck.[1.
+Not intended to be a factual statement.]

 Some people might say this is where Priest crosses the line from cranky rant to cartoonish supervillainy, but I disagree.
 Lots of people complain on the internet; far fewer offer concrete suggestions.
 You’ve got to give him props for offering an action plan.